Integrations

 Quick import

-1. Download the starter file: grafana-uptime-api-example-dashboard.json.
+1. Download the dashboard file: grafana-uptime-api-example-dashboard.json.

 2. In Grafana, go to Dashboards → New → Import.